tafifrahman/tafifrahman/README.md

 ## Hello There!
 My name is Tafif Rahman, and I'm a student at the University of Wisconsin—Madison.
 I am pretty good at Java, C, and C++.
-I am mainly interested in Computer Architecture, and Firmware, but am open to any interesting fields.
+I am mainly interested in Computer Architecture, Firmware, and Networking but am open to any interesting fields.

 <!--
 **tafifrahman/tafifrahman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.